oroinc/documentation/user/back-office/getting-started/information-management/manage-records/edit.rst

 1. By using |IcPencil| :ref:`inline editing <doc-grids-actions-records-edit-inline>` in :ref:`record tables <doc-grids>`.

    .. image:: /user/img/getting_started/records/inline_editing_example.png
+      :alt: Illustration of the inline editing in record tables

 2. By clicking  |IcEdit| **Edit** it in the ellipsis (or more options) menu located at the end of the row of the selected record in the :ref:`table <doc-grids>`.